fabeat/php-deployer/README.md

-# Docker image for Rsync deployment
+# Docker image for deployment with deployer

-This image is mainly used for deployments with Rsync from a docker container in Gitlab.
+This image is mainly used for deployments with the PHP tool [Deployer](https://deployer.org/) using Gitlab.

+It includes php, rsync and ssh.
+The deployer script ist globally available with the command `dep`

 The [Gitlab documentation](https://docs.gitlab.com/ee/ci/ssh_keys/README.html#ssh-keys-when-using-the-docker-executor)
 explains how to use SSH keys using the Docker executor.